-The TOK Group will continue to emphasize tax payment as a means of providing returns to social and relational capital from TOK.
+Improve the numerator of ROA based on the ROIC tree while dividing the denominator into invested business assets and cash reserves and pursuing the medium- to long-term efficiency of each means of providing returns to social and relational capital from TOK.
 The TOK Group will continue to grasp taxation and tax customs, as well as product market conditions, in all regions where the Group does business, while maintaining an overview of tax affairs and identifying requirements at each entity and on a consolidated basis.
 At the same time, TOK will continue to formulate a transfer pricing policy based on the information above, incorporate the policy into the transfer pricing documents for Base Erosion and Profit Shifting (BEPS), and enhance training for group tax personnel in each country.
 In addition to these measures, TOK will strengthen tax affairs governance on a worldwide basis in cooperation with many stakeholders in Japan and overseas.